saguileran/Acoustics-Instruments/Theory/README.md

 ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Equations/FlujoCuadrado.PNG) (15)

-Because we consider a complete reflection, other authors have found that it is possible to do the math at x=0 and is the same that doing at any point between 0<xL [1, 2]:
+Because we are considering a complete reflection, other authors have found that it is possible to do the math at x=0 and it should be the same as doing it at any point between 0<xL [1, 2]:

 ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Equations/f.png) (16)